MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 In this Architecture, there are three or four Subnets depending on the tier.
 An Example for the production systems is four Subnets

-   a.
-NetApp Subnet – [A delegated Subnet](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-delegate-subnet) when using ANF for different SAP on Azure Scenarios.
+   - NetApp Subnet – [A delegated Subnet](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-delegate-subnet) when using ANF for different SAP on Azure Scenarios.

-   b.
-Application Gateway Subnet - This to handle the traffic coming from Internet for example Fiori Apps.
+   - Application Gateway Subnet - This to handle the traffic coming from Internet for example Fiori Apps.

-   c.
-SAP Application Subnet - SAP application servers, SAP Central Services / Enqueue replication services Instances and Web Dispatchers.
+   - SAP Application Subnet - SAP application servers, SAP Central Services / Enqueue replication services Instances and Web Dispatchers.

-   d.
-Database Subnet - For the Database Virtual Machines.
+   - Database Subnet - For the Database Virtual Machines.

  **Note:** - The architecture shows explicit definition of Web Dispatchers in a separate availability set.
 The Web Dispatcher component is used as a load balancer for SAP traffic among the SAP application servers.
 To achieve [high availability of the SAP Web Dispatcher](https://help.sap.com/doc/saphelp_nw73ehp1/7.31.19/en-US/48/9a9a6b48c673e8e10000000a42189b/frameset.htm), Azure Internal Load Balancer implements either the failover cluster or the parallel Web Dispatcher setup.
 For internet facing communications a stand-alone solution in DMZ would be the recommended architecture to satisfy security concerns.
 [Embedded Web Dispatcher on ASCS](https://help.sap.com/docs/SLTOOLSET/00b4e4853ef3494da20ebcaceb181d5e/2e708e2d42134b4baabdfeae953b24c5.html?locale=en-US&version=CURRENT_VERSION) is a special option, proper sizing due to additional workload on ASCS should be taken into account.